suuelee/druber-responsive/README.md

 2. Once the wireframe has been completed, I would delegate the pages to ensure full coverage and avoid overlap.
 This will also help us to prevent merge conflicts and to work at a faster pace.

 ## 🧩 Solution Implementation + Example
-To illustrate the process of making DRUBER mobile-friendly, I will be using a mock landing page as an example.
+To illustrate the process of making DRUBER mobile friendly, I will be using a mock landing page as an example.
 Right now, it is only compatible with desktop (1920x1080).
 As shown below, the webpage becomes extremely unreadable and poorly formatted as the size of the screen narrows.

 ![Not Responsive](https://user-images.githubusercontent.com/73853606/190954655-3bb91005-a0a7-435f-ab0a-13de7062055d.gif)